 Cosmopolitan Lisbon is a city of diversities.
 This tour begins precisely at the newest neighborhood, Park of Nations, where the World Fair was held in 1998.
 Than we’ll take you back 900 years in time to visit Alfama quarter, the old heart of Lisbon, the Moorish neighborhood where fado, the Portuguese national song, was born.
-We walk through the squares and main streets of Baixa Pombalina, Rua Augusta, Rua do Ouro and Rua da Prata, in direction to the river.
+We walk through the squares and main streets of Baixa Pombalina, Rua Augusta, Rua do Ouro and Rua da Prata, towards the river.
 This estuary of light that we will soon see again from the top of Park Eduardo VII.

 Crossing the 25th of April bridge to the south bank is a breathtaking ride and after climbing to the monument of Cristo Rei you will have the whole city of Lisbon at your feet.
 Next we will go to Belem, where the historical achievements of Portuguese discoveries is displayed in the splendor of the Jeronimos monastery the Monument of Discoveries and the Tower of Belem .
 This is where the famous pastry shop is located and where you will taste the famous Pastel de Belem.
 Finally, we’ll cover the bohemian and cosmopolitan quarters of Bairro Alto and Chiado.